szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 As you can see, the alert dialog box takes the focus and forces the user to read the specified message on the current webpage.
 This being the case, it is wise to avoid overusing this method because it stops the user from accessing other parts of the webpage until the box is closed.
 It is best used as a kind of warning message.
 For instance, you may have seen developers use it to notify the user that they are heading to a new external website after clicking a link.

-You'll notice that our message is enclosed in `()` (parentheses) as well as `""` double quotations marks.
+You'll notice that our message is enclosed in `()` (parentheses) as well as `""` double quotation marks.
 You'll understand why as we continue: this indicates part of the _syntax_, or the rules that define the structure of the JavaScript language.

 You will also notice that there is a `;` (semicolon) after the `alert` command.
 Not including the semicolon won't throw an error, but it is good practice to include after each command, or statement--after each single instruction given to the console.
 You'll see more examples of this (and learn when _not_ to include semicolons) as we progress.
 For now, just make sure to __include the semicolon__ at the end of each line of code.